For many years, stationary PCs have ruled the world of gaming; enthusiasts have long preferred them to laptops.

 Again, this may not be on the top of everyone's list, but it can make a difference.

 Go to your computer's settings and re-adjust the texture and details.
-Look for a configuration which doesn't interfere with the performance.
+Look for a configuration that doesn't interfere with the performance.
 Otherwise, it could weigh down on your speed.

 On some laptops, you are also able to adjust the 3D settings.